 Post-traumatic stress disorder (PTSD) can occur in anyone who has experienced a severe and unusual physical or mental trauma.
-The severity of the disorder increases if the trauma was unanticipated, as with murder ("Anxiety Disorders," American Psychiatric Association, 1994).
+The severity of the disorder increases if the trauma was unanticipated, as with murder (Pineles et al., 2011; Boals & Schuettler, 2009).

-Homicide survivors may be particularly at risk for developing Post-traumatic Stress Disorder because survivors may experience intense feelings of helplessness, fear and horror.
-The diagnosis of PTSD (American Psychiatric Association, 1994) is made when symptoms (listed below) last for at least one month; the disturbance adversely affects an important area of functioning, such as work or family relations; and criteria are met in the following categories:
+Homicide survivors may be particularly at risk for developing Post-Traumatic Stress Disorder because survivors may experience intense feelings of helplessness, fear and horror.
+For many survivors, these symptoms will dissipate after a few months, but others will remain with a PTSD diagnosis long after the crime (Pineles et al., 2011).
+Survivors of homicide are also often forced to face the media, justice systems, financial hardship, and interpersonal conflict, which increase the likelihood of a PTSD diagnosis.
+Being able to make sense of what happened or find meaning, also play a role in symptom diagnosis (Zinzow et. al, 2011).
+The diagnosis of PTSD is made when symptoms (listed below) last for at least one month; the disturbance adversely affects an important area of functioning, such as work or family relations; and criteria are met in the following categories:

 - 1. Recurrent and intrusive re-experiencing of the traumatic event, such as dreams or "flashbacks"; - 2.
-Avoidance of places or events which serve as reminders of the murder; and

-3. Ongoing feelings of increased arousal such as constant vigilance or an exaggerated startled reaction.
+Avoidance of places or events which serve as reminders of the murder; and - 3.
+Ongoing feelings of increased arousal such as constant vigilance or an exaggerated startled reaction.